sbragagnolo/bc-tutorial-2018/patterns1.md

 Can you identify the problem?
 This one is more tricky than the reentrancy flaw.
 The potential problem that an attacker can exploit is on the "bid" function.
 Please note that "bid" is reentrancy safe, as we used the checks-effects-interactions pattern.

 Seems counter-intuitive but sending funds right after an effect may not be the best way.
 There is the potential risk for an attacker to cause the transfer to fail on purpose and keep the contract from ever performing its function.
 In the last example, it would be impossible to “out-bid” the attacker (causing him to win the auction).
-Here is very simple contract an attacker could use.
+Here is a very simple contract an attacker could use.

 ```solidity
 pragma solidity^0.4.24;